wyomin360-work/Kaartx-Kloud/replit.md

 Kaartx Cloud is a premium SaaS platform for launching and managing multi-vendor marketplaces.
 The application is designed specifically for GCC markets with built-in integrations for TAP Payments and Asyad Shipping.
 It provides complete seller lifecycle management including onboarding, subscription billing, product listing workflows, order fulfillment, and automated 12-day payout cycles.

 The platform targets brands, startups, retailers, agencies, and enterprises looking to launch their own branded marketplaces without heavy development investment.
-The design follows Apple-style premium minimalism with a dark theme and navy blue (#131742) accent colors.
+The design follows Apple-style premium minimalism with a clean white background and navy blue (#131742) accent colors.

 ## User Preferences